formkit/docs-content/inputs/toggle.md

 <ProInstallSnippet></ProInstallSnippet>

-The `toggle` input is used to choose one of two values; it is a good choice when you want the user to make a binary choice such as turning a feature on or off.
+The `toggle` input offers a choice between one of two values; it's a great option when you want the user to toggle a feature on or off.

 ## Basic example